russel2512/Net_monitor/README.md

 **Design:**

 - The program is written in CircuitPython.
-Thronny is used as the editor.
+Thronny was used as the editor.
 - Program file name is code.py.
 This allows the program to autostart on powerup. **Note –** *the program will fail to start if the Ethernet cable is not plugged in.*
 - The program will try to resolve a **.com** URL.
 I used **dns.google**.
 The program was also tested with my router URL.
 - The board and external green LEDs will be on during good connections.